golang/proposal/design/56345-structured-logging.md

     output from the Logger.
 The new Logger shares the old Logger's context.
 The new Logger's handler is the result of calling WithAttrs on the receiver's handler.

-func (l *Logger) WithContext(ctx context.Context) *Logger
-    WithContext returns a new Logger with the same handler as the receiver and the given context.
-It uses the same handler as the original.

 func (l *Logger) WithGroup(name string) *Logger
     WithGroup returns a new Logger that starts a group.
 The keys of all